antzGames/Godot-Compatibility-Decal-Node/README.md

 - The mesh is front-culled as a workaround to prevent decal clipping artifacts.
 (This hack addresses the issue where decals disappear when the geometry intersects.)

+- No cull masking, so any geometry that moves into the decal geometry will get the decal projected on it.

 - No support for fading curves (start/end with curvature).
 Only basic start, end, and power levels are available.

 The nodes do not work with the Forward+ or Mobile renderers.
 Use Godot's built-in Decal node when targeting those renderers.